-4.1.2 Shape
+5.1.2 Shape

-To bring into sharper focus the import of shape, let us consider the paradigm in (20), which contrasts a horizontal and a triangular arrangement of the repetitions, both punctuated and unpunctuated; pictures have been added to help the reader visualize the two shapes in key conditions.
-The horizontal version involve repetition of the sign in a left-to-right row in front of the signer, with the shape: ...; the triangular version involves a vertical triangle signed from left to right, with a base on the two bases on the left and right and the tip above in the middle, with the shape: \therefore There are clear truth-conditional differences, and the iconic contribution is interpreted within the scope of the conditional, which suggests that it is at-issue.
-(We checked in the last judgment task that these sentences do not trigger any inference to the effect that if there are trophies, they should be arranged in a particular way; this was to ascertain that there is no 'projection' outside of the conditional of the inference pertaining to the arrangement of the relevant objects.10)
+To bring into sharper focus the import of shape, we turn to the paradigm in (21), which contrasts a horizontal and a triangular arrangement of the repetitions, both punctuated and unpunctuated; pictures have been added to help the reader visualize the two shapes in key conditions, and a lightly anonymized video has been made available as well.
+The horizontal version involves repetition of the sign in a left-to-right row in front of the signer, with the shape: ...; the triangular version involves a vertical triangle signed from left to right, with a base on the two bases on the left and right and the tip above in the middle, with the shape: \therefore .
+There are clear truth-conditional differences, and the iconic contribution of the repeated noun is interpreted within the scope of the conditional, which suggests that it is at-issue.
+(We checked in the last judgment task that these sentences do not trigger any inference to the effect that if there are trophies, they should be arranged in a particular way; this was to ascertain that there is no 'projection' of the inference pertaining to the arrangement of the relevant objects.
+(21)